 Are you considering a Spider Farmer LED grow light?
 You landed at the right place because I’ve been following the LED grow light market for a long time, and I’m about to put everything about Spider Farmer quantum board LED grow lights in perspective for you.

-Spider Farmer is using a modern quantum board LED grow light design.
-If you haven’t learned what quantum board grow lights are yet, there are a few features that distinguish them from more traditionally designed grow lights:
+Spider Farmer grow lights are a modern quantum board design.
+If you don’t know what quantum board grow lights are yet, there are a few features that distinguish them from more traditionally designed grow lights:

 These grow lights are more energy efficient than traditional LED grow lights.
 That’s partially due to the fact they don’t use cooling fans.
 Another reason is the LEDs they used in these designs are newer versions of diodes compared to grow lights that were designed years earlier but are still for sale today.

 Spider Farmer’s 2.7 micromoles per Joule is at the very high end of efficiency compared to most other grow lights that typically fall between 1.5 and 2.4 uMol/Joule.

 SF 4000 consumes ~450 watts

 Quantum board LED grow lights are designed to dissipate heat efficiently, and therefore don’t utilize cooling fans.
 With that said, tests of quantum board grow lights like Spider Farmer grow lights have shown that they still generate heat.

 Depending on your growing environment, you may want to still consider purchasing a space fan.
 During the winter months when your room is colder, the moderate heat coming from the Spider Farmer grow light may help maintain temperatures in your grow space.
 But during the summer months you may choose to use a space fan if things get too warm.